benbjurstrom/prezet/stubs/prezet/content/features/blade.md

 title: Render Blade Components in Markdown
 date: 2024-05-07
 category: Features
-excerpt: This article covers the MarkdownBladeExtension and how to create custom Blade components for use in your Markdown files.
+excerpt: Learn how to enhance your Markdown content with dynamic Blade components in Prezet.
 image: /prezet/img/ogimages/features-blade.webp
 ---